Lady Mary Hamilton: Literary analysis

 Her most successful work, Munster Village (1778), centres on a utopian garden city and features themes of intellectual equality, especially in marriage.
 Historian Dorothy McMillan writes that "the novel was one of the earlier works of the period to feature an ideal community".
 Hamilton creates the village from scratch and it is populated by fallen women and females escaping disastrous marriages.
 The community survives because it is driven by the exchange of kindness.
-Christine Rees has termed it "a drama of family relationships" which features the strong "moral sentiment" common of many 18th century writers.
+Christine Rees has termed it "a drama of family relationships" which features the strong "moral sentiment" common to many 18th-century writers.
 However McMillan argues that "the writing is marred by sententiousness and relentless intellectual name-dropping".

 Contemporary reviews of her books were in the main very favourable.
 The Critical Review, edited by Tobias Smollett, met the publication of the Letters from the Duchesse de Crui with high approbation – "the solidity of her remarks might do honour to those of the opposite sex" – and were equally approving of Memoirs of the Marchioness de Louvoi.
 The Monthly Review commends the "just observations, useful reflections and pertinent allusions to natural and civil history" found in Memoirs of the Marchioness de Louvoi.
 However its review of The Life of Mrs. Justman is scathing, speaking of the "absurd, incoherent and contradictory political reasoning with which these volumes abound" and finding its best feature to be that 75 pages of the manuscript were destroyed by fire.

 Lady Mary's writings included discussions of philosophy, education and art.
 However, McMillan posits that her works "have little to offer modern readers" and The Cambridge Guide to Women's Writing in English has critiqued her stories for plagiarizing from others.
 Alessa Johns also notes the plagiarism but argues that rather than be a self-serving attribute, it reflects Lady Mary's view of a "public-spirited will to share and democratize" ideas and a sincere form of flattery.
 Indeed, one of her characters in Letters from the Duchesse de Crui says to not call her "a plagiarist... from whatever author I may have borrowed them, I shall give their names, when I recollect them: but to trace the origin of my ideas, would be an endless task".

 Nevertheless, Lady Mary's views on marriage and equality show that she was advanced for her time period.
 She was a strong advocate of women's education.
 Hamilton's stories may have influenced Jane Austen, as the English author included several of Hamilton's names in her works: Bennet and Bingley in Pride and Prejudice, and Dashwood in Sense and Sensibility.
 Johns observes that Hamilton's feminist utopian ideas also influenced Mary Wollstonecraft and Catharine Macaulay.

 A collection of her papers is held by Yale University Library.